Happy February and Happy International Cake Pop Day!

 Chocolate or candy melts

-Vegetable oil or melted shortening (optional, may be needed to thin the chocolate, add a little a time)
+Vegetable oil or melted shortening (optional, may be needed to thin the chocolate, add a little at a time)

 Candy Sticks